-The MSc Green Building programme provides students with the knowledge and skills required to comprehend and plan for the challenge of effectively adapting to the current episode of environmental change.
-The programme gives students the opportunity to develop the confidence, aptitude and critical thinking to allow the student to implement the principles of green building effectively into their work; enhancing their future employability as adaptation for environmental change becomes an ever more urgent priority.
+The MSc Sustainability and Adaptation programme provides students with the knowledge and skills required to comprehend and plan for the challenge of effectively adapting to the current episode of environmental change.
+The programme gives students the opportunity to develop the confidence, aptitude and critical thinking to allow the student to implement sustainability

-As the future environmental situation and the effectiveness of solutions are laced with uncertainty, the programme further aims to enable students to learn how to integrate risk assessment into their decision-making processes and discern the influence that the urgency of climatic change has on them.
+As the future environmental situation and the effectiveness of solutions are laced with uncertainty, the programme further aims to enable students learn how to integrate risk assessment into your decision-making processes and discern the influence that the urgency of climatic change has on them.
 The programme combines theoretical knowledge with practical and research experience, offering students the possibility to develop into rounded self-reflective learners who can work with others and communicate to others with confidence and clarity.

-The topics covered in the programme include: sustainable design of buildings, energy provision, energy flows in buildings, circularity applied to buildings, environmental responsive materials and resources, low-energy and advanced building techniques, logistics, transportation, environmental assessment, team working skills, sustainable renovation, transformational change, risk and vulnerability assessment, resilience building, adaptive capacity, sustainability thinking, acute resilience pathways for cities and communities, environmental politics and the prevailing social and economic systems.
+The topics covered in the programme include: environmental politics, social and economic systems, land use, ecosystem services, waste, water security, food security, acute resilience pathways for cities and communities, influences on communication, sustainable design of buildings, energy provision, energy flows in buildings, environmental responsive materials and resources, logistics, transportation, environmental assessment, team working skills, sustainable renovation, transformational change, risk and vulnerability assessment, resilience building, adaptive capacity, sustainability thinking and adaptation transformation planning.